The 8th most popular snowboarding destination in Italy.

 The Alagna - Valsesia ski domain is part of the greater Monterosa Ski Consortium that interconnects four valleys with 7 resort villages.
 The valleys include Ayas Valley, Champorcher Valley, Gressoney Valley and Valsesia Valley.
 The resort villages include Alagna, Antagnod, Brusson, Champoluc, Champorcher, Gressoney-La-Trinite and Gressoney-Saint-Jean.
 There is one ski pass that provides access to a total of 88 pistes totalling 180km served by 32 lifts.

 If you are looking for some apres ski action in Alagna, try either The Bacher, Caffe del Centro or the Caffe Bar delle Guide.

 The town of Alagna makes a great base and is known to be quite charming.
 If you are looking for an authentic dinner, try checking out either Unione Alagnese or the Montagna Di Luce in Pedemonte.

-Overall, Alagna-Valsesia is the 9th most popular snowboard & freeride destination of all 40 snowboarding resorts in Italy.
+Overall, Alagna-Valsesia is the 8th most popular snowboard & freeride destination of all 43 snowboarding resorts in Italy.
 Several of the better snowboarding resorts are nearby Alagna-Valsesia including Gressoney-La-Trinite, Champoluc and Alpe di Mera.